MFL

 What is the intent of our MFL curriculum?

-Learning a foreign language is part of the primary National Curriculum and is a statutory requirement for all children in key stage 2 (KS2).
+Learning a foreign language is part of the primary National Curriculum and is a statutory requirement for all children in Key Stage 2 (KS2).
 Wentworth Primary School has adopted a whole school approach to the teaching of French to all pupils from Years 2-6.

-We will help them develop and demonstrate substantial progress in the 5 key language skills necessary for learning French:
+We will help them develop and demonstrate substantial progress in the 5 key language skills necessary for learning French: speaking, listening, reading, writing and grammar.

 How do we implement our MFL curriculum?